MichaelFarquhar/japanese-random-kana/README.md

 For hiragana and katakana, when you click the screen a second time, it will show the romaji for the given character.
 If you choose to show romaji first, it will instead show both kana on the second click.

+## 📱 Progressive Web App (PWA)

+This web app is a **Progressive Web App** with full offline support!
+Once installed, you can use it without an internet connection.

+### Features:

+- ✅ **Offline Support** - Works completely offline after first visit
+- ✅ **Installable** - Can be downloaded and added to your home screen
+- ✅ **App-like Experience** - Runs as a standalone app on mobile and desktop

+### How to Install:

+**On Mobile (iOS/Android):**

+1. Visit the site in your mobile browser
+2. Look for the "Add to Home Screen" prompt, or
+3. Tap the browser menu (⋮ or ☰) and select "Add to Home Screen" / "Install App"

+**On Desktop (Chrome/Edge):**

+1. Visit the site in your browser
+2. Click the install icon (➕) in the address bar, or
+3. Look for the install prompt and click "Install"

+Once installed, the app will work offline and can be launched like any native app!

 ## 💻 Local Installation

 ```bash